ItzSwirlz/Honey-Extension-Archive/README.md

 These are likely obfuscated and or minimized in some way but the goal is to truly see in the code what was going on.

-# Reverse engineering
+# Documentation
-Because of my own time, I probably will not entirely reverse engineer the extension and try to figure everything out, but everyone else is more than welcome to.
+Because of my own time, I probably will not entirely investigate and document the extension and try to figure everything out, but everyone else is more than welcome to.

+However, I have found that there is indeed cookie setting and special handling for special online stores, presumably ones part of Honey's partner program.